CHARTROOM LINK(s)

 Details and other markets coverage are discussed in the post-market Wrap recording here.

-Be sure to join us at either link below
+Be sure to join us at either link below by 9:30am ET for this weekend’s Saturday Review.

 We’ll discuss the market's bigger picture, and then review any stock charts that you request.